antoniocampos13/antoniocampos13.github.io/content/articles/Unix/2020-10-01_FastQ_to_Annotation_Part1.md

  ![esearch vorinostat XML result]({static}/images/esearch_vorinostat_xml_results.PNG)

 Thus, I will once again pipe the results, this time to `xtract` command.
 As its name implies, it extracts information from the `XML` and formats into a tab-separated format that is easier to understand.
 I must input the flag `-pattern` with the part of the `XML` files that contains the desired information, which are `elements`.
 In this example, I will search inside the `DocumentSummary` for `ArchiveID@accession` (project unique accession number), `ID` (an auxiliary ID code to search for samples of said project), `Title`(the title of the project),  `Description` (normally an abstract of the project) and `Reference` (a list of project-related papers in PubMed ids -- PMIDs, if available).
-Note that I am separating each argument with spaces, no quotes are necessary in this command.
+Note that I am separating each argument with spaces, no quotes are necessary in this part of the command.

 ```bash
 # ...almost there ...
 (3/4)